 Most of us eye home loans when buying a house.
 Therefore, when deciding the home budget, the EMI must be affordable.
 The EMI amount must be based on real income and an objective analysis of what future earnings may be.
 Going above the budget can leave you with an EMI that might take a heavier toll on your pocket and cause needless trouble in the future.

-When it comes to property transactions, it is always wise to get everything written on paper.
-If there is something in the agreement that you’re not sure about, clear it out with the developer.
+5) Not Having Everything on Paper: When it comes to property transactions, it is always wise to get everything written on paper.
+If there is something in the agreement that you’re not sure about, clear it out with the developer such as cassaform.com.au.
 And don’t trust verbal promises!

-Conducting a pre-handover inspection (preferably with an expert) is an absolute must and shouldn’t be avoided at any cost.
-Before you pay the final installment to the developer, ensure that everything in the house is in good shape, before taking possession.
+6) Skipping the Pre-Handover Inspection: Conducting a pre-handover inspection (preferably with an expert) is an absolute must and shouldn’t be avoided at any cost.
+Before you pay the final instalment to the developer, ensure that everything in the house is in good shape, before taking possession.

 Avoid these mistakes and your home-buying will go without a hitch!